 The invisible tax on every manual task

+It is 9:14 a.m. and you have already updated the same status field three times by hand.
 You spend more than a quarter of your work week on tasks a simple rule could handle for you.
-Task automation in project management addresses a problem most teams underestimate: a 2017 Smartsheet survey of over 1,000 U.S. information workers found that 40% dedicate at least 25% of their weekly hours to manual, repetitive work [1].
-That’s not just lost time.
-It’s wasted mental energy – the kind you need for decisions that matter.
+Personal task automation addresses a problem most people underestimate.
+A 2017 Smartsheet survey of over 1,000 U.S. information workers found that 40% dedicate at least 25% of their weekly hours to manual, repetitive work [1].
+That is not just lost time.
+It is wasted mental energy, the kind you need for the decisions that actually matter.

 The real cost of manual tasks isn’t the minutes they consume.
-It’s the cognitive switching they force.
-Gloria Mark’s research at UC Irvine showed that refocusing after an interruption takes an average of 23 minutes [2].
+It is the cognitive switching they force.
+Gloria Mark’s research at UC Irvine on the cost of interrupted work found that workers pay a measurable attention penalty with every task interruption [2].
 Every status update you type by hand, every recurring task you recreate from memory, is a small interruption that drains your capacity for deeper work.

-Task automation in project management is not about replacing your job with software.
-It is about reclaiming the mental bandwidth that repetitive work quietly steals.
+Personal task automation is not about replacing your job with software.
+It is about reclaiming the mental bandwidth that repetitive work quietly steals from your own day.

-Task automation in project management is the process of identifying repetitive, rule-based tasks within a project workflow and configuring systems to execute those tasks without manual intervention, freeing cognitive resources for higher-value work that requires judgment and creativity.
+Personal task automation in project management is the process of identifying the repetitive, rule-based tasks in your own project workflow and configuring systems to run those tasks without manual intervention, freeing your cognitive resources for the higher-value work that requires judgment and creativity.

-Task automation in project management starts with identifying high-value targets using three criteria: task frequency, rule-consistency, and cognitive disruption.
-Begin with simple trigger-action automations, progress to multi-step workflows, and add conditional logic only after simpler rules prove reliable.
-The goal is not to automate everything but to remove the repetitive tasks that fragment attention and drain decision-making capacity.
+Personal task automation starts with identifying high-value targets using three criteria: task frequency, rule-consistency, and cognitive disruption.
+Begin with simple trigger-action automations, progress to multi-step workflows, and add conditional logic only after the simpler rules prove reliable.
+The goal is not to automate everything but to remove the repetitive tasks that fragment your attention and drain your decision-making capacity.
+Automation delivers the most value when it targets the right tasks from the start.

 What you will learn